GM6 and ALS

 Genervon investigated the effect of GM6 in 3-month old APP/ΔPS1-Tg double–transgenic mice model before the development of amyloid plaques at ~3 to 4 months.

-GM6 treatment demonstrated a dose-dependent, statistically significant (< 0.05), and favorable outcome in APP mice after 4 months of treatment with 1 or 5 mg/kg of GM6 compared to placebo, with 5mg/kg results as follows with statistical significance:
+GM6 treatment demonstrated a dose-dependent, statistically significant (P < 0.05), and favorable outcome in APP mice after 4 months of treatment with 1 or 5 mg/kg of GM6 compared to placebo, with 5mg/kg results as follows with statistical significance:

 GM6 modulates various pathways early in the disease process including up-regulating APP catabolism to reduce Aβ deposit and effectively alter the disease process in AD.